tripoloski1337/tripoloski1337.github.io/_posts/2020-04-12-hackthebox-Traverxec.markdown

 	http://www.nazgul.ch/~hacki/

-well , lets try to open on the machine. http://10.10.10.165/~david/
+well , let's try to open on the machine. http://10.10.10.165/~david/

 <img src="/images/htb/Traverxec/2019-12-09-231221_1301x560_scrot.png" style="width: 500px;">

-another web page ? okay. after enumerating more , i end up trying to accessing /home/david via CVE-2019-16278 and i got nothing but , i remember about our homedirs , there is a configuration like this :
+another web page ? okay. after enumerating more, i end up trying to accessing /home/david via CVE-2019-16278 and i got nothing but , i remember about our homedirs, there is a configuration like this :

 	homedirs		/home